 - REL 2336 Jews and Judaism in the Modern World

 - THEA 2205 World Theatre: 500 BCE to 1640

 Students must complete all requirements for the Master's or professional degree or successfully defend their dissertation for the Ph.D.

-In order to obtain maximum benefit for the program, students should meet with the Associate Director/Graduate Advisor to keep her informed on progress toward satisfying the Certificate's requirements.
-She advises on the completion of requirements and on opportunities that complement the Certificate, including funding opportunities.
+In order to obtain maximum benefit for the program, students should meet with the ESC Advisor to keep them informed on progress toward satisfying the Certificate's requirements.
+They advise on the completion of requirements and on opportunities that complement the Certificate, including funding opportunities.